Learn about the security risks associate with using public Wi-Fi and review practical tips to ensure your digital safety while on the road.

-While the average cost per lost and stolen documents is $225 for an individual, in a widescale corporate breach (50k compromised documents) the average cost is $6.3 million.
+While the average cost per lost and stolen documents is $225 for an individual, in a wide-scale corporate breach (50,000+ compromised documents) the average cost is $6.3 million.
 Even worse, according to the Ponemon Institute, once a breach has occurred, there is a 27.7% probability of a recurring material data breach over the next two years.
-So, what are the risks associated with public Wi-Fi and how they can they be mitigated?
+So, what are the risks associated with public Wi-Fi and how can you mitigate them?

-A Man in the Middle attack (MitM) is an event whereby a cybercriminal intercepts data as it travels between two parties.
+A Man in the Middle attack (MitM attack) is an event whereby a cybercriminal intercepts data as it travels between two parties.
 The attacker can then:

 - Eavesdrop on all internet use, communications, and data transfers